Prevent falls with simple home exercises

 And the first time they try a new exercise, it’s a good idea for someone to stand close by or hold on to them until you’re sure they can do it safely on their own.

-For seniors who are less steady on their feet, a gait belt could help you safely steady them.
+For seniors who are less steady on their feet, a simple gait belt could help you safely steady them.

 3 at-home balance exercises to prevent senior falls